olavea/Rubys-TimeShip/content/treasure/index.md

 ---
 😺

-**A four month private coaching program to get your skill-building to the next level.**
+**A four month private coaching program to get your skill-building back on track.**

-Use your strengths – Build better habits – Get rid of wrong attitudes – Present yourself more Truthfully
+Use Your Strengths – Build better habits – Say good bye to bad attitudes – Present yourself more Truthfully

 Apply Now >>